Carmustine, BCNU implant wafers

 What is this medicine?

 CARMUSTINE, BCNU (kar MUS teen) is a chemotherapy drug.
-It is used to treat glioma and glioblastoma.
+It interferes with the growth of rapidly growing cells like cancer cells.
+This medicine is used to treat glioma and glioblastoma.
 The wafers are placed at a site where a brain tumor used to be, at the end of a surgery to remove the tumor.

 How should I use this medicine?

 This drug is placed into the space made when a tumor is removed.
 It is administered during surgery in a hospital.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 stiff neck and sensitivity to lightSide effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):